johnsoncodehk/tsslint/README.md

   <a href="https://deepwiki.com/johnsoncodehk/tsslint"><img src="https://deepwiki.com/badge.svg" alt="Ask DeepWiki"></a>
 </p>

-TSSLint is a minimalist diagnostic extension interface built on the TypeScript Language Server (`tsserver`).
-It provides zero default rules, allowing developers to implement custom rules that complement TypeScript's native checks with minimal overhead.
+TSSLint is probably the smallest linter implementation ever.
+Built on the TypeScript Language Server (`tsserver`), it provides a minimalist diagnostic extension interface with zero default rules, allowing developers to implement custom rules with minimal overhead.

 ## Motivation